Phosphite fungicide treatment

 Phosphite (PO3) molecules, which move systemically via the phloem and xylem to the leaves and roots.
 This means that an entire plant receives many benefits of the phosphite molecule.
 With phosphite, a plant’s natural defense mechanisms are heightened so that diseases are more easily repelled.
 Phosphite encourages the nucleus of a plant cell to produce defensive molecules such as phytoalexin, which attacks the disease directly.
 The production of polysaccharides strengthens the cell wall adding additional protection.
 The cells also send “alarm signals” to cells that have not yet been attacked.

-There are few commercial products available in the local market, to name a few…
+There are dozens of commercial products available in the market, to name a few…

 The content of product in the market is rather confusing to consumers, however they are same kind of fungicide to combat Phytophthora, reason being partly due to marketing strategic.